frontier96/Covid-data-analysis-and-prediction/README.md

 # Covid data analysis and prediction
  Covid data analysis and prediction project

-View "COVID-19_Project__report v1.9 .pdf"  if jupyternotebook does not load.
+View "COVID-19_Project__report v1.9 .pdf"  if jupyter notebook does not load.